crossfidev/Plexus-Pool/docs/developer/python_testing_framework.rst

 clients commands and their results.

-The ``sandbox`` object allows users to add nodes, bakers or endorsers running in tezos sandboxed mode.
+The ``sandbox`` object allows users to add nodes, bakers or endorsers running in mineplex sandboxed mode.
 Whenever a node has been added, one can access it using a client object.

-The client object is a wrapper on the ``tezos-client`` command.
-It runs ``tezos-client`` with "administrative" parameters, plus the parameters determined by the  method called by the user.
+The client object is a wrapper on the ``mineplex-client`` command.
+It runs ``mineplex-client`` with "administrative" parameters, plus the parameters determined by the  method called by the user.

 For instance